Canonical Decompositions of 3-Connected Graphs: Proof of

-\begin{cproof} Suppose first for a contradiction that $P$ contains no bold edges and at most one neighbour of~$v$.
+\begin{cproof} Assume not for a contradiction.
+Then by \autoref{betterCalc}, $P$ contains no bold edges and at most one neighbour of~$v$.
 Then all edges of $O$ except for $e$ are timid.
 So all vertices not incident with $e$ are neighbours of $v$ by \autoref{eg-red} and they are in $P$.
 So $O$ has length three and the type \ty{btt}.
-By assumption this type is excluded, so we reach a contradiction.
+By assumption this type is excluded, so we reach a contradiction. \end{cproof}

-It remains to suppose for a contradiction that $P$ contains no neighbour of $v$ and exactly one bold edge.
-If a vertex of $O$ is incident with two timid edges, this vertex is a neighbour of $v$ by \autoref{eg-red} and is in~$P$, which is excluded.
-So every vertex of $O$ is incident with a bold edge.
-So $O$ is a cycle with exactly two bold edges such that all its vertices are incident with a bold edge.
-So $O$ contains at most four vertices.
-By \autoref{tiny-cases} and since $O$ does not have the type \ty{btt} by assumption, $O$ has the type $\ty{btbt}^+$.
-As $P$ contains no neighbour of~$v$, by \autoref{plus} the two endvertices of $e$ or of~$f$ are adjacent to~$v$.
-Hence, after possibly exchanging the roles of \lq $e$\rq\ and \lq $f$\rq\ and adjusting~$P$, we find that $P$ contains two neighbours of~$v$. \end{cproof}

 By \autoref{calc2} we may assume that the sum of neighbours of $v$ on $P$ plus bold edges of $P$ is at least two.
 So $v$ has two neighbours in $D$ by \autoref{v has neighbours}.
 By \autoref{independentEdges}, two edges incident with $v$ cannot both be in $S(C,D)$, so~$v\in D$.